 Three Dog Night – The 2014 Tour

-Quintessential American rockers Three Dog Night are back, packing concert halls
+Penultimate American rockers Three Dog Night are back, filling concert halls

-and festivals across the States.
-Don't miss these pioneers of the early rock movement as they arrive in a city near you, including:
+and festivals across the country.
+Don't miss these legends of the early rock movement as they arrive in a location near you,

-Biloxi, MS. Don't see them in your area?
+FL; and Williamsport, PA.
+Don't see them in your area?
 Have no fear.
-Three Dog Night is always playing a jam packed tour schedule, and are
+Three Dog Night is always playing a jam packed tour schedule

-Dog Night will be packing the biggest and most exciting theaters, fairs, and festivals all across the USA.
+Dog Night will be packing the biggest and most exciting theatres, casinos, and music halls all across the USA.
 Whether they're

 About Three Dog Night